guoriyue/AutoMouser/readme.md

 4. Two files will be downloaded:
    - `tracking_log.json`: Raw interaction data
    - `selenium_test.py`: Generated Selenium test script

-## Configuration

-1. Replace `OPENAI_API_KEY` in `background.js` with your actual API key
-2. Customize the prompt template in `SELENIUM_PROMPT` if needed
-3. Check and run the generated Selenium code in your Python environment
+   You can check and run the generated Selenium code in your Python environment

 ## Contributing